Weather Conditions and Air Quality Index (AQI)

 | Maroon | Emergency conditions.
 Everyone is at risk and should avoid extended exposure. |

-For the status of the current ozone season 2026, visit the Ozone Design Value (add link) page.
+For the status of the current ozone season 2026, visit the Ozone Design Value page.

-Visit our Ozone Information page (add link) for everything ozone and the 2025 Air Quality Handbook provides deeper insights on a comprehensive and multi-pollutant approach on air quality improvements in the DFW region.
+Visit our Ozone Information page for everything ozone and the 2025 Air Quality Handbook for a deeper insight on a comprehensive and multi-pollutant approach on air quality improvements in the DFW region.

-If you are interested in Air Quality and Health resources, visit our Health and Monitoring Task Force (add link).
+Go here if you are interested in Air Quality and Health resources, visit our Health and Monitoring Task Force.

 Sign up for air pollution alerts and learn how you can help improve air quality at www.AirNorthTexas.org.